 6. Will I be charged for this upgrade?

 There is no separate charge to you for this upgrade.

 7. Who will install my new meter?

-Installations will be completed by Tru-Check, a NIPSCO subcontractor.
-The technicians will carry photo identification, wear uniforms and drive marked vehicles.
+Installations will be completed by NIPSCO technicians who will carry photo identification, wear uniforms and drive marked vehicles.

 As always, if you are unsure of the identity of anyone claiming to be a NIPSCO employee or contractor, please call our 24-Hour Customer Care Center at 1-800-464-7726.

 The installation process takes 20 minutes or less.

 9. Will there be any changes or interruptions to my service?

 NIPSCO Electric Customers may notice a brief service interruption during the installation.
 Service for NIPSCO Gas Customers will not be disrupted.